BillyClassTime/Virtualization-Documentation.es-es/virtualization/windowscontainers/deploy-containers/system-requirements.md

 ---
-title: Requisitos de los contenedores de Windows
+title: Windows Container Requirements
-description: Requisitos de los contenedores de Windows.
+description: Windows Container Requirements.
-keywords: metadatos, contenedores
+keywords: metadata, containers
 author: enderb-ms
 ms.date: 09/26/2016
 ms.topic: deployment-article
 ms.prod: windows-containers
 ms.assetid: 3c3d4c69-503d-40e8-973b-ecc4e1f523ed
-ms.openlocfilehash: d4594bd5efe3e1852f6a47b6474bf9ea56196c14
+ms.openlocfilehash: 89d66c7c5515532ab9bc7ebfcf0c79e59ebd7d28
-ms.sourcegitcommit: 65de5708bec89f01ef7b7d2df2a87656b53c3145
+ms.sourcegitcommit: 33ba39d65b08aa61d8a5f5fdf2822dc28d2e3b3a
 ms.translationtype: HT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/21/2017
+ms.lasthandoff: 08/24/2017
 ---
-# Requisitos de los contenedores de Windows
+# Windows container requirements

-En esta guía se enumeran los requisitos de un host de contenedor de Windows.
+This guides list the requirements for a Windows container Host.

-## Requisitos de sistema operativo
+## OS Requirements

-- La característica de contenedor de Windows solo está disponible en Windows Server 2016 (Core y con experiencia de escritorio), Nano Server y Windows 10 Professional y Enterprise (Anniversary Edition).
+- The Windows container feature is only available on Windows Server 2016 (Core and with Desktop Experience), Nano Server, and Windows 10 Professional and Enterprise (Anniversary Edition).
-- El rol de Hyper-V debe instalarse antes de ejecutar los contenedores de Hyper-V.
+- The Hyper-V role must be installed before running Hyper-V Containers
-- Los hosts de contenedor de Windows Server deben tener Windows instalado en c:\.
-Esta restricción no se aplica si solo se van a implementar contenedores de Hyper-V.
+- Windows Server Container hosts must have Windows installed to c:\.
+This restriction does not apply if only Hyper-V Containers will be deployed.

-## Hosts de contenedor virtualizados
+## Virtualized Container Hosts

-Si un host de contenedor de Windows se va a ejecutar desde una máquina virtual de Hyper-V y también van a hospedar contenedores de Hyper-V, será necesario habilitar la virtualización anidada.
-La virtualización anidada consta de los siguientes requisitos:
+If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting Hyper-V Containers, nested virtualization will need to be enabled.
+Nested virtualization has the following requirements:

-- Al menos 4 GB de RAM disponibles para el host de Hyper-V virtualizado.
+- At least 4 GB RAM available for the virtualized Hyper-V host.
-- Windows Server 2016, o Windows 10 en el sistema host, y Windows Server (Full o Core) o Nano Server en la máquina virtual.
+- Windows Server 2016, or Windows 10 on the host system, and Windows Server (Full, Core) or Nano Server in the virtual machine.
-- Un procesador con Intel VT-x (actualmente, esta característica solo está disponible para los procesadores Intel).
+- A processor with Intel VT-x (this feature is currently only available for Intel processors).
-- La máquina virtual del host de contenedor también necesitará al menos dos procesadores virtuales.
+- The container host VM will also need at least 2 virtual processors.

-## Imágenes base compatibles
+## Supported Base Images

-Los contenedores de Windows se ofrecen con dos imágenes base de contenedor, Windows Server Core y Nano Server.
-Tenga en cuenta que no todas las configuraciones son compatibles con ambas imágenes del sistema operativo.
-En esta tabla se detallan las configuraciones compatibles.
+Windows Containers are offered with two container base images, Windows Server Core and Nano Server.
+Not all configurations support both OS images.
+This table details the supported configurations.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:75%" cellpadding="5" cellspacing="5">
 <thead>
 <tr valign="top">
-<th><center>Sistema operativo host</center></th>
+<th><center>Host Operating System</center></th>
-<th><center>Contenedor de Windows Server</center></th>
+<th><center>Windows Server Container</center></th>
-<th><center>Contenedor de Hyper-V</center></th>
+<th><center>Hyper-V Container</center></th>
 </tr>
 </thead>
 <tbody>
 <tr valign="top">
-<td><center>Windows Server 2016 (Standard o Datacenter)</center></td>
+<td><center>Windows Server 2016 (Standard or Datacenter)</center></td>
-<td><center>Server Core/Nano Server</center></td>
+<td><center>Server Core / Nano Server</center></td>
-<td><center>Server Core/Nano Server</center></td>
+<td><center>Server Core / Nano Server</center></td>
 </tr>
 <tr valign="top">
 <td><center>Nano Server</center></td>